percona/docs-home/docs/blog/posts/Percona Everest/everest-1.3.0-release.md

 Percona Everest 1.3.0 has been released on Monday, November 18, 2024.

+Here's a brief overview of what's been added in Percona Everest 1.3.0:

 - Percona Everest implements [sharding](https://docs.percona.com/everest/use/mongo_sharding.html) for MongoDB, allowing you to leverage its benefits for your databases.

 - Percona Everest introduces a new feature that allows customization of the number of proxies and their resource allocation, including CPU and RAM for each proxy.